 THE MASTER BOOT RECORD (MBR)/GUID PARTITION TABLE (GPT)’S BOOTLOADER STAGE

 The bootloader can be found on the bootable disk’s first sector, which is usually on /dev/sda or /dev/hd1 depending on your computer’s architecture.
 At times, it can also be accessible on a Linux Live USB or DVD installation.
-An MBR or GPT disk may have up to 2^64 logical blocks.
-The most typical size of logical blocks is 512 bytes.
+Besides, an MBR or GPT disk may have up to 2^64 logical blocks.
+Meanwhile, the most typical size of logical blocks is 512 bytes.

 GPT is a new standard that's progressively taking over from MBR.
 GPT gets the name "GUID Partition Table" because the partition on your disk has a globally unique identifier.
 So, every GPT partition is distinctively unique.
 GPT does not have any of the limitations of MBR.

-GRUB, GRUB2 and LILO are the main bootloaders in Linux.
-The GRUB2 bootloader, is the latest and primary bootloader in contemporary Linux distributions.
+In Linux boot process, GRUB, GRUB2 and LILO are the main bootloaders.
+Besides, the GRUB2 bootloader, is the latest and primary bootloader in contemporary Linux distributions.
 Because of this, we will just focus on GRUB2.

 GRUB2 is an acronym for Grand Unified Bootloader version 2.
 The BIOS executes and installs the grub2 bootloader on the main memory after it locates the RAM.
 One interesting thing is that grub2 menu helps us to choose the Linux kernel version you wish to use.

-If you’ve upgraded your system a few times, you’ll notice that several kernel versions are shown.
+If you’ve upgraded your system a few times, you’ll notice that it shows several kernel versions.
 As seen from the screenshot above, we can choose to load any of the options.
 We can even hit the escape key and press E so that we will be able to edit the Grub menu.

 /boot/grub2/grub2.cfg is the Grub2 configuration file.
 The core objective of GRUB is to load the Linux kernel into primary memory.

-Any Linux system is built around the kernel.
-It connects the hardware of the PC to the underlying processes.
-All the processes on your Linux system are controlled by the kernel.
+The kernel forms the basis of any Linux system.
+It connects the hardware of the PC to the underlying Linux boot processes.
+The kernel controls all the processes on your Linux system.
 After the bootloader loads the selected Linux kernel, it must self-extract from its compressed version before performing any tasks.

 Next, the kernel will then launch the init process, which has a process identifier (PID) of “1” as it is the first background process or daemon initiated by the kernel upon startup.
 The init process is still accepted as a general industry practice, but it is now known as systemd.

-Systemd, which replaces the previous SysV init process, is eventually launched by the kernel.
-Systemd is the parent of all Linux processes, and it is important for a range of tasks such as mounting file systems, initiating and terminating services, and so on.
+The kernel; eventually launches the Systemd, which replaces the previous SysV init process.
+It is the parent of all Linux boot processes, and it is important for a range of tasks such as mounting file systems, initiating and terminating services, and so on.

 Systemd is a Linux init and system management that has rapidly become the accepted standard.